gtmetrix/pagespeed-library/README.md

 ## Notes

 * Page Speed originally had support for building in Windows and Mac, but recent changes have only been tested in Linux
+* The code still depends on an old version of Chromium code so it seems to only build on GCC 4.7